Quote-Me-If-You-Can/Quote-Me-If-You-Can.github.io/index.md

 </figure>

 * The Harry Potter he refers to is an [Australian journalist](https://en.wikipedia.org/wiki/Harry_Potter_(journalist)).
-* Joe Bidden does not like himself so much.
+* One can doubt that Joe Biden would talk about himself in this way.

-But this will be good enough for our purpose.
+But this will be good enough for our purposes.
 Just keep in mind that Quobert is an unpaid assistant.
-Furthermore, for this project, we did not use the full Quotebank but only the years 2015-2020 included.
+Furthermore, for this project, we did not use the entire Quotebank; we only utilized the data from 2015 to 2020.

 #### External sources
-We said we want to predict the occupations but did not said a word about it so far...
+We mentioned that we want to predict the occupations, but we haven't said much about it so far.
 Quotebank is augmented using metadata about the speakers.
-It an external dataset we will find for ~9M Wikidata entities some additional information as occupation, gender, religion, etc.
+We have an external dataset that provides additional information—such as occupation, gender, religion, etc.—for approximately 9 million Wikidata entities.

 ## Filtering

-In the first place, we had to deal with the "homonym issue".
-This is because a quotation is linked to a list of names, ranked by probability, and further linked to a single name in a "winner takes it all" fashion.
-Once a name is elected, the name is linked to its corresponding Qid; BUT if a name has a namesake, then several Qids will be added.
-So how do we know that we are facing Harry Potter the magician or Harry Potter the journalist (it does not really apply in this case because there is no fictional character in Quotebank, but you got the point) ?
-Furthermore, if Quobert is uncertain, it just assigns "None" as speaker with an empty list of Qid.To cope with those issues we simply filtered out all speakers, whose list of Qid contained more or less than 1 Qid.
-By doing so we dealt with both the "homonym issue" and the "empty speaker issue" and get rid of 50% of the remaining data.
+First, we had to address the "homonym issue."
+This arises because each quotation is linked to a list of names ranked by probability, which is then connected to a single name in a "winner-takes-all" fashion.
+Once a name is selected, it is linked to its corresponding QID.
+However, if a name has a namesake, multiple QIDs may be associated with it.
+So, how do we differentiate between Harry Potter the magician and Harry Potter the journalist?
+(Although this doesn't directly apply in this case since there are no fictional characters in Quotebank, you get the point.)
+Furthermore, if Quobert is uncertain, it simply assigns "None" as the speaker, resulting in an empty list of QIDs.
+To address these issues, we filtered out all speakers whose list of QIDs contained either more or less than one QID.
+By doing so, we tackled both the "homonym issue" and the "empty speaker issue," ultimately eliminating 50% of the remaining data.

 <figure>
     <p align="center">